cornyyumi/MSA-2022-Phase-2--Backend/2. Backend/MSA.Phase2.Weatherman/MSA.Phase2.Weatherman/README.md

 The `WeathermanController.cs` implements each of the endpoints with the CRUD operations (GET, POST, PUT, DELETE).
 ![Swagger endpoints](https://user-images.githubusercontent.com/51344267/183555292-f3b9c66c-8bb7-4c7d-a4c9-6c6cff47fdd1.PNG)
-**Note: Inputs are Case-Sensitive**: Please capitalize the first letter of the city name (auckland -> Auckland)
+**Note: Inputs are Case-Sensitive**: Please capitalize the first letter of the city name (auckland -> **Auckland**)
-- `GET`: Get the Json response of Weather information by entering a city name, from the database.
+- `GET /Weatherman/{city}`: Get the Json response of Weather information by entering a city name, Weather information is retrieved from database.
+- `GET /Weatherman/temp/{city}`: Get a string of temperature warnings by enterting a city name, Weather information is retrieved from database.
+- `GET /Weatherman/weather/{city}`: Get a string of temperature warnings by enterting a city name, Weather information is retrieved from database.

-- `Post`: Post new Weather information by entering a city name.
+- `POST /Weatherman/add/{city}`: Post new Weather information by entering a city name.
 The Weatherman API will call the OpenWeatherAPI to find the data, and add it to the database.

-- `Put`: Update Weather information of a city by entering a city name.
+- `PUT /Weatherman/update/{city}`: Update Weather information of a city by entering a city name.

    If the Weather information does not exist on the database, the Weatherman API will all the OpenWeatherAPI to find the data, and add it to the database.

-- `Delete`: Delete the existing Weather information from database by entering a city name.
+- `Delete /Weatherman/delete/{city}`: Delete the existing Weather information from database by entering a city name.

+### Configuration files
 There are two configuration files for 'Production' and 'Development' environments.
 Having mutiple confiuration files are useful as it can easily configure the settings depending on the build environment.